List of national flag proposals: Angola

 In June 1932, while working for the Portuguese Institute of Heraldry (IPH), Affonso Dornellas elaborated a coat of arms for the Colony of Angola and João Ricardo da Silva drew it.
 Even though the Estado Novo's Agência Geral das Colónias (General Agency of the Colonies) had asked for the shield, it was never used officially.
 Like other designs, the Agency used a modified version at the 1934 Colonial Exposition of Porto, before settling with the 1935 shield design.

 In 1966, heraldist Franz Paul de Almeira Langhans designed flags for Portuguese ultramarine provinces in his book "Armorial do Ultramar Português", that of Angola being the Flag of Portugal defaced with the colony's lesser arms shield on its lower fly side.

 A red-green-black tricolor was allegedly mentioned by a reporter who visited Angola in the beginning of September of '96 to vexillologist Jaume Ollé as a "proposal under consideration to be the basis of a new national flag", it featured the colors of both the foundational MPLA and its main opposition (UNITA) while using the Pan-African flag colours.
 At the time, Rhodesian vexillologist Bruce Berry said the Angolan embassy in South Africa did not acknowledge any move to change the flag.

 Additionally, in 1999 Ollé wrote about flags seen by him in Luanda pictures from '76: "Horizontal stripes of red, green and black [...]
 Horizontal B-R-B horizontal (the red stripe fimbriated Y) [...]
 Stripes of red, purple and green".

 In 2003, a submission 106 by "Catica" was chosen by the National Constitutional Commission, an organ in charge of drafting the country's next constitution, as the new flag, its description being the following:

 "A rectangular flag measuring 180 centimeters long and 120 centimeters wide, divided in five horizontal stripes: its top and bottom stripes are dark blue, each measuring 20 centimeters, the two intermediate stripes are white, each measuring 10 centimeters, and the central stripe is blood-red, measuring 60 centimeters.
 The middle red stripe features a design of a 15-ray yellowish sun comprising three irregular concentric circles which are inspired by the ancestral Tchitundo-Hulu rocks paintings in the country's Southwestern Namibe province.
 The sun symbolizes the riches and the historical and cultural identity of Angola".

-The polemic new flag, along with a new athem, were supposed to be formally adopted after the planned 2005 general elections, which only ended up happening in '08, but this never happened.
+The polemic new flag, along with a new anthem, were supposed to be formally adopted after the planned 2005 general elections, which only ended up happening in '08, but this never happened.

 UNITA has positioned itself against the current flag for its similarities with MPLA's and keeps on fighting for its change.